s4743458/s4743458.github.io/about.md

-# About
+# About Me

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+I am a student at the University of Queensland taking Electrical Engineering and Computer Science learning about AI through courses in machine learning, computer vision, deep learning, and AI as a whole.
+I have started learning with fastai this year